shazow/shazow.net/content/posts/decentralization/index.md

 **We must be mindful that changing the _scale_ of one of these properties does not make a system entirely centralized or decentralized!** By changing the design of our system, we can add or remove points of centralization across specific dimensions.

-## Why is are these properties important?
+## Why are these properties important?
 We can acknowledge the obvious reasons: When we give disproportional power to specific individuals, it can lead to abuse of that power.

 But there is a more interesting property: